guguji666666/GJS-MDC-Tips/Bulk remove AMA RG level/README.md

-## Remove AMA from multiple VM using powershell
+## Remove AMA at resource group level using powershell

 ### For Azure VM running `Windows OS`
 ```powershell